USB hardware: Internal connectors

+All these systems are electrically compatible with each other like the USB external connectors are, so passive adapters can be used to mitigate physical incompatibilities, e.g. by converting 19-pin headers to 9-pin headers.
+It is even possible to convert a 19-pin header to a 20-pin header for USB-C use, albeit without CC and SBU functionality.

+The shape and contact positions, i.e. footprints, for USB receptables soldered onto circuit boards (surface-mount devices) is partly standardized.

+In addition, there is an embedded USB (eUSB2) specification describing using USB 2.0 for the communication between two chips on the same circuit board.
+It uses a lower signaling voltage compared to regular USB 2.0.

 Proprietary connectors and formats

 Manufacturers of personal electronic devices might not include a USB standard connector on their product for technical or marketing reasons.
-Some manufacturers such as Apple provide proprietary cables that permit their devices to physically connect to a USB standard port.
+For example, Olympus has been using a special cable called CB-USB8, one end of which has a special contact.
+Some manufacturers provide proprietary cables, such as Apple with the Lightning cable, that permit their devices to physically connect to a USB standard port.
 Full functionality of proprietary ports and cables with USB standard ports is not assured; for example, some devices only use the USB connection for battery charging and do not implement any data transfer functions.

 Cabling

 The D± signals used by low, full, and high speed are carried over a twisted pair (typically unshielded) to reduce noise and crosstalk.
 SuperSpeed uses separate transmit and receive differential pairs, which additionally require shielding (typically, shielded twisted pair but twinax is also mentioned by the specification).
-Thus, to support SuperSpeed data transmission, cables contain twice as many wires and are thus larger in diameter.
+Thus, to support SuperSpeed data transmission, cables contain twice as many wires and are larger in diameter.

 The USB 1.1 standard specifies that a standard cable can have a maximum length of 5 m with devices operating at full speed (12 Mbit/s), and a maximum length of 3 m with devices operating at low speed (1.5 Mbit/s).

 USB 2.0 provides for a maximum cable length of 5 m for devices running at high speed (480 Mbit/s).
 The primary reason for this limit is the maximum allowed round-trip delay of about 1.5 μs.
 If USB host commands are unanswered by the USB device within the allowed time, the host considers the command lost.
 When adding USB device response time, delays from the maximum number of hubs added to the delays from connecting cables, the maximum acceptable delay per cable amounts to 26 ns.
 The USB 2.0 specification requires that cable delay be less than 5.2 ns/m (1.6 ns/ft, 192000 km/s), which is close to the maximum achievable transmission speed for standard copper wire.

 The USB 3.0 standard does not directly specify a maximum cable length, requiring only that all cables meet an electrical specification: for copper cabling with AWG 26 wires the maximum practical length is 3 m.